-You’ll also find that they have a split ring tool, making these pliers the perfect 3 in 1 tool for cutting fishing line, adding split rings, and unhooking fish.
+You’ll also find that they have a split ring tool, making these pliers the perfect 3 in 1 tool for cutting fishing line and tackle, adding split rings, and unhooking fish.

-The non-slip, ergonomic, silicone handles make sure that this tool won’t slip in your hands, no matter how wet or sweaty you get.
+The non-slip, ergonomic, silicone grip and handles make sure that this tool won’t slip in your hands, no matter how wet or sweaty you get.
 A good length at 7.5 inches, they are easy to use, giving you enough room to maneuver.
-The 3.2 inch jaw length makes it quick and simple to get down into the jaws of a fish to remove a hook.
+The 3.2 inch jaw length makes it quick and simple to get down into the jaws of a fish to release a hook.

 The retractable coil lanyard also ensures that you won’t lose them, even if they fall out of their pouch or you fumble them in the water.
 Combined with their durable design, this should mean that these MadBite pliers should last you a good few years!
-These are definitely among the top fishing pliers around right now!
+These are definitely among the top fishing pliers around right now – check them out for yourself on Amazon.
 Here are their pros and cons:

 Another popular, bestseller option for anglers, these are affordable, versatile, and hardwearing.
-You can use them to cut fishing lines, remove hooks, and crimp sleeves and leads.
+You can use them to cut fishing lines, take out a hook, and crimp sleeves and leads.

 If you need an affordable pair of plier, you can’t go wrong with this model by Booms.
-All your needs will be met from cutting braid line to removing hooks.
+All your needs will be met from cutting braided line to removing hooks.
 You can also crimp sleeves, rig split shot, and open split rings.
-Complete with tungsten carbide cutters, you’ll be able to cut through monofilament, braid line, and even single-strand wire.
+Complete with a sharp tungsten carbide cutter feature, you’ll be able to cut through monofilament, braided line, and even single-strand wire.

-This model by Booms has a cool design, with black stainless steel jaws and a range of color options, including black, silver, green, and blue.
-They both look and feel high-quality, with spring-loaded jaws for easy use.
-The ergonomic handle is comfortable to hold, and the pliers are well-balanced with good weight distribution.
+This model by Booms features a cool design, with black stainless steel jaws, a titanium coating, and a range of color options, including black, silver, green, and blue.
+They both look and feel high-quality, with spring loaded jaws for easy use.
+The ergonomic handles are comfortable to hold, and the pliers are well-balanced with good weight distribution.

 Wolfyok Fishing Pliers

 Another bestseller in this category, the Wolfyok fishing pliers will make the perfect addition to any fly fisherman’s toolkit.
-In fact, this handy -3-in-1 tool should replace your needle-nosed pliers, flat pliers, and scissors.
-Whether you need to cut monofilament or braid line, crimp and press leads or sleeves, or remove hooks, the Wolfyok pliers are fit for the job.
+In fact, this handy -3-in-1 tool should replace your needle nose pliers, flat pliers, and scissors.
+Whether you need your pliers for cutting monofilament or braiding line, crimping and pressing leads or sleeves, or removing hooks, the Wolfyok needle nose pliers are fit for the job.

-Constructed from strong, anodized aluminum, you can use this model for saltwater and freshwater fishing.
+Constructed from strong, anodized aluminum, this model isn’t lacking in strength or durability, and you can use them for saltwater and freshwater fishing.
 They should last a long time without showing any signs of rust or corrosion.
-When not in use, they lock closed for safety, and you can store them in the neat little sheath provided.
+When not in use for cutting, they are designed to lock closed for safety, and you can store them in the neat little sheath provided.

 As with most versions on the market, you also get a coiled wire lanyard with plenty of stretch, to keep them from falling into the water.

-Wolfyok has made a good set of pliers here which are both ergonomic to hold and use, and a great size which should suit both men and women.
+Wolfyok has made a good set of pliers which have a great pair of handles, provide a good grip for working, and are a suitable size for both men and women.
 You also get a one year warranty in case of damage or breakages.